Remote Host Setup

 WARNING

-Adding labels to hosts
+Adding Labels to Hosts

---remote-host supports host labels by appending them to the connection string with |.
-For example, --remote-host tcp://123.1.1.1:2375|foobar.com will use foobar.com as the label in the UI.
-A full example of this using the CLI or compose are:
+will use foobar.com as the label in the UI.
+A full example using the CLI or compose:

 docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8080:8080 amir20/dozzle --remote-host tcp://123.1.1.1:2375|foobar.com